 Be back after this.

-Just got a quick flash instant message from a buddy down in Miami, says he just paid three dollars per gallon for the first time.
+Just got a quick flash instant message from a buddy down in Miami says he just paid $3 per gallon for the first time for gasoline.

-All right, before we get out of here, I I've been I've been promising this.
+All right, before we get out of here, I've been promising this.

 Here's how you just love these college Republican groups.

-They're just they're they're sprouting up all over the fruited plane.
+They're just sprouting up all over the fruited plane.

-A college Republicans at Penn State wanted to enter the debate about the nation's borders by playing a catch an illegal immigrant game.
+The college Republicans at Penn State wanted to enter the debate about the nation's borders by playing a catch-in-illegal immigrant game.

 People would be invited to catch group members wearing orange shirts symbolizing illegal aliens.